NordlichtS/custom-shaders-RedAlert3/README.md

 also with a little help from https://github.com/lanyizi/DXDecompiler (could be experimental)

 the main project here is PBR (physical based render) shader.
-It should be used to replace Objects and Buildings shaders in the game (after compile!
+It should be used to replace Objects and Buildings shaders in the game
+(after compile!
 Don't try to let the game itself compile it, its compiler is too outdated.
 Use FXC.EXE from legacy microsoft dx sdk.)

+ObjectsWorkflow.fx is my latest and most complete implementation, with the ability of previewing near in-game result in 3dsmax.

-it has three variants: "myPBR" for original game and most mods, "myPBR_g2yw" for Generals 2 mod, "myPBR_genevo" for Generals Evolution mod.
+The older PBR implementaions have three variants: "myPBR" for original game and most mods, "myPBR_g2yw" for Generals 2 mod, "myPBR_genevo" for Generals Evolution mod.
 "3dsmax only" is for you to export the needed parameters in 3dsmax when making an w3x model file.
 It cannot be used in-game.
 The preview is crude (for now) you have to guess its in-game visuals.
 I'll implement a better preview in 3dsmax later.

 Each has 10 (maybe more) global variables to adjust, you can tweak them to get the style fitting for your skirmish map.